-The PLUS Program was developed by Montreat College to assist students in fulfilling their general education and elective credits as they pursue their bachelor degree.
-PLUS courses provide interesting and convenient options and include such subjects as psychology, theology, history, and language.
+The PLUS Program was developed by Montreat College to assist students in fulfilling their general education and elective credits as they pursue their associate's or bachelor's degree.
+PLUS courses provide interesting and convenient options and include such subjects as psychology, theology, history, music, and language.
 Information and registration information may be found on the following website: